danielbrainich/clause-2/README.md

 - **Save Favorite Items**: Users can save legislators and bills to their 'Saved Items' to easily monitor updates and changes.

-- **User Authentication**: Securely sign up and log in to personalize your experience and save preferences.
+- **User Authentication**: Securely sign up and log in using Next Auth, with support for Google and GitHub OAuth, allowing users to easily access their accounts.

 - **Stylish Presentation**: Utilizes Tailwind CSS for a clean and modern user interface.